- Is graduate school right for you?

 Personal Statements, Statements of Purpose, and Essays

-Graduate programs may refer to the type of statement they require using any of the above terms.
-In general, a personal statement may be a more comprehensive or broad essay on you, your story, and your qualifications for that program or field.
+In general, a personal statement is a more comprehensive essay about yourself and how your qualifications align with the program or field that interests you.
 A statement of purpose is usually more focused on the specific program.
+Some general tips:

-- Tell them what makes you unique; share your story, your experience or special qualifications.
+- Inform the reader why you're unique; share your story, your experience or special qualifications

-- Let them know what about their program is appealing to you and what criteria you used in selecting programs to apply to.
+- Let the reader know why the program appeals to you and what criteria you used in your application process

-- Your statement should stand alone, but also complement the rest of your application.
-Think about each part of your application as a spotlight, each clarifying why you are applying and why you are qualified for their program.
+- Your statement should stand alone, but also complement the rest of your application

-- Have a writing tutor, faculty member, career advisor, or someone your trust review your statement.
-However, when incorporating edits remember that the voice should remain yours.
+- Have a writing tutor, faculty member, career advisor, or someone your trust review your statement while still maintaining your voice

 Define your career/degree goals and begin researching programs.